Upward-Spiral-Science/Syllabus/README.md

   10. are any features correlated?
   11. are there any outlier subjects?
   12. do any subjects cluster?
   5. cleaning up the dataset,
     6. formatting to be more convenient
     7. removing outliers/features/subjects that we don't want
+5. **"confirmatory" data analysis**
   6. formalizing a statistical inquiry,
-   7. is our inquiry a statistical test or a parameter estimation one (almost always both)
+    7. a hypothesis test?
+    8. a parameter estimate?
+    9. a prediction (which is secretly a parameter estimate)?
-7. positing a statistical model which we hope will yield satisfactory answers,
+  7. positing a statistical model which we hope will yield satisfactory answers (perhaps one for null & one for alternative),
-  8. restricting the model to a regime of interest, both for the null and alternative hypotheses
   8. devising a test to assess the answer,
     7. stating a hypothesis test, with a null and alternative distribution
     8. choosing a test statistic
     9. providing a mechanism for computing the null distribution of the test statistic
     10. demonstrating via simulation/theory that p-value is small when it should be, and not small when it shouldn't be
   9. building an estimator to assess the model,
   10. checking the model,
 11. reporting the results,
 12. suggesting the next experiment to perform or question to answer to further enhance the model.